 MPO staff will work with member agencies to identify collector street deficiencies and solutions; project costs will be determined and projects will be prioritized.
 Local transportation plans will be consulted.
-The process will be documented per NCDOT and federal requirements.
-Projects that are not recommended for funding in the fiscally constrained MTP will be incorporated into the CTP element of the plan.
+The process

 II-B-14: Rail, Waterway and Other Elements of Metropolitan Transportation Plan